-Working with pull request reviewers
+Work with pull request reviewers

-Pull request technical quality review
+Technical quality review

-Some teams require technical review of pull request content before it can move to the content quality review and merge stage.
-If your team implements technical review, you will likely receive an invitation and link to the PR to provide your feedback.
-The feedback mechanisms used to review and update the PR vary, depending on the the tool being used.
-Please work with your technical review team for more specifics.
+Some teams require a technical review of pull request content before it can move to the content quality review and merge stage.
+If your team implements a technical review, you will likely receive an invitation and link to the PR to provide your feedback.
+The feedback mechanisms used to review and update the PR vary, depending on the tool being used.
+Please work with your technical review team for specifics.

-Pull request content quality review
+Content quality review

 Understand the role of the content quality reviewer.
 The reviewer:

-- Ensures the basic quality of the content
+- Ensures the basic quality of the content.

-- Prevents regressions in the repository
+- Prevents regressions in the repository.

-- Provides feedback before merging
+- Provides feedback before merging.